-We believe that an educational program designed to provide practitioners to meet the physical therapy needs of society must reflect the views of people, society, and practitioners.
+We believe that an educational program designed to provide practitioners to meet the physical therapy needs of society must reflect the views of people, society, and practitioners must include both general and professional components.

+The purpose of general education is to provide a base on which the professional education can be built.
+General education also serves to educate individuals to function effectively in society.
 We believe that physical therapy practitioners need to be open-minded, thinking individuals who can critically analyze ideas, understand human nature, and who have broad interests.
 General education has the potential for and is designed to develop these qualities in individuals.